Holos Krainy season 12: Live show

 For the live show, the "Second Chance" Team Oleksandra & Andriy joined as a main team.

 On this season, there was only one live episode: the finale.
 For this phase, coach Svyatoslav Vakarchuk did not return to mentor his team members, Aliye Khadzhabadinova, Dimash Dauletov, Mykhaylo Tsar, and Anna Kindzersʹka.
 Hence, these artists were moved into the other coaches' teams: Khadzhabadinova to Team Dorofeeva, Dauletov to Team Olya, Tsar to Team Second Chance, and Kindzersʹka to Team Potap.
-Moreover, Mariya Kvitka has returned to Team Second Chance.
+Moreover, Petro Chornyy has returned to Team Second Chance.
 To secure this, producers have returned Oleksandr Sviridenko to Team Dorofeeva, Karyna Stolaba to Team Potap, and Mariya Kvitka to Team Olya.
 This means that all coaches had six artists on their teams.

 The show was divided into two rounds.
 In the first round, all artists performed and one, per team, advanced to the superfinal via the public vote.
 In round two, the public voted for who they wanted to win the competition.